ebpf-io/ebpf.io-website/src/posts/2020-11-20-ebpf-updates/index.md

 ### Blog Posts

 * [_How eBPF Turns Linux into a Programmable Kernel_](https://thenewstack.io/how-ebpf-turns-linux-into-a-programmable-kernel/),
   from Joab Jackson.
   This is a high-level introduction to eBPF and to the role it plays in the Linux ecosystem, based after talks from KubeCon and DockerCon.

 * [_BPF, XDP, Packet Filters and UDP_](https://fly.io/blog/bpf-xdp-packet-filters-and-udp/),
   from Thomas Ptacek.
   This post is another introduction to eBPF and XDP, from a very different angle.
-It provides historical context and вЂњ_more than you wanted to know_вЂќ on packet filters lineage, before concluding with some programming advice.
+It provides historical context and “more than you wanted to know” on packet filters lineage, before concluding with some programming advice.

 * [_Inspecting python tools using eBPF_](https://devopsspiral.com/articles/linux/bcc-tools/),
-  from MichaЕ‚ WcisЕ‚o.
+  from Michał Wcisło
   To trace Python-based programs such as Ansible, this tutorial introduces a number of tools from the bcc project.

 * [_BPF ring buffer_](https://nakryiko.com/posts/bpf-ringbuf/),
   from Andrii Nakryiko.
   eBPF programs have been able to use the perf buffer to stream data to user space for some time.
 A new structure, the BPF ring buffer, addresses some shortcomings of the perf buffer (memory overhead, data ordering, wasted work